 In this section, we explain the phenomenon of variables' rescaling.
 It will be shown that rescaling variables in a proper way produces systems with different values of ρ and other parameters unchanged.
-We also show that the system has a property of total amplitude control, in which all variables can be rescaled by the modification of a circuit's parameter.
+We also show that the system has the property of a total amplitude control, in which all variables can be rescaled by the modification of a single parameter of the circuit.